Partizánska Ľupča – St Matthew’s Church

 Architecture

-The building in its original appearance was an early Gothic, aisleless church with a polygonal presbytery and a sacristy on the north side.
-In 1320, the northern aisle was added, and at the end of the Middle Ages, a tower was added from the west side, possibly based on an older, lower structure from the 13th century.
-It was crowned with a breastwork mounted on corbels protruding from the face of the walls.
+The building in its original appearance was a late-Romanesque or early-Gothic, aisleless church, with a chancel in the east and a sacristy on the north side.
+In the first half of the fourteenth century, the northern aisle was added, due to which the nave lost its symmetry.
+Probably during this period, the original chancel was also rebuilt into a polygonal one.
+At the end of the Middle Ages, a four-sided tower was added on the west side, perhaps founded on an older, lower structure from the 13th century.
+It was topped with a parapet set on corbels protruding in front of the face of the walls.

 The original church was built in a style in which late Romanesque and early Gothic features intertwined.
-For example, the main entrance to the building, located in the southern wall of the nave, was equipped with a stepped portal flanked by half-columns, but topped with a pointed archivolt.
-The windows were very narrow, but were divided by shafts into two clearances.
+For example, the main entrance to the building, located in the southern wall of the nave, was equipped with late-Romanesque simple orders separated by a semi-column, but it was crowned with a Gothic, richly moulded archivolt with a slightly flattened pointed arch.
+The portal was also equipped with a plinth and flat capitals forming cornices on the sides of the entrance.
+The original windows were probably very narrow, splayed on both sides.
+In the Gothic period, quite high pointed openings were introduced in the chancel and the southern wall of the nave, divided by tracery into two lights.

-Inside the chancel, reinforced with buttresses, and in the sacristy, rib vaults were installed, while in the chancel, ribs were mounted on corbels in the form of a human face or a relief of a cross.
-The classic cross arrangement in the chancel had a vault in the western bay, while in the eastern closure, the cross arrangement was enriched with three additional ribs, the two extreme ones with one more ribs (connecting with the cross ribs), and the middle one split into two in the middle of its length.
-As a result, a very decorative crowning of the distinguished part of the chancel above the main altar was obtained.
+Inside the chancel, reinforced with buttresses, and in the sacristy, cross-rib vaults were installed, while in the chancel the ribs were placed on consoles in the form of a human face or in the form of bas-relief crosses.
+The vault in the chancel received a classic cross system in the western bay, while in the eastern closure the cross system was enriched with three additional ribs, of which the outer two received one more rib (connected with the cross ribs), and the middle one was split into two in the middle of the length.
+Thanks to this, a very decorative finial of the distinguished part of the chancel above the main altar was obtained.

 Current state

-The church has largely retained its medieval appearance, with the exception of the transformed interior of the nave and the conspicuous helmet of the tower.
-The southern portal to the nave, the portal to the sacristy and the late Gothic portal on the west side of the tower have been preserved from the Gothic period.
+The church has largely retained its medieval appearance, with the exception of the transformed interior of the nave and the conspicuous dome of the tower and its top floor.
+From the Gothic period, the southern portal to the nave, the portal to the sacristy (with the Gothic door) and the late-Gothic portal on the west side of the tower have been preserved.
 The interiors of the chancel and sacristy have original rib vaults.
-Originally there was a Gothic altar of St. Stanislaus from 1459, which today is in the collection of the Slovak National Gallery in Bratislava.
+The church originally had a Gothic altar of St. Stanislaus from 1450, which today is in the collection of the National Gallery in Prague, and other elements of medieval furnishings went to the Slovak National Gallery in Bratislava.
+Currently, the church is called St. Matthew.

 show this monument on map